Oscar II

 Oscar II (Oscar Fredrik; 21 January 1829 – 8 December 1907) was King of Sweden from 1872 until his death in 1907 and King of Norway from 1872 to 1905.

 Oscar was the son of King Oscar I and Queen Josephine.
 He inherited the Swedish and Norwegian thrones when his brother died in 1872.
 Oscar II ruled during a time when both countries were undergoing a period of industrialization and rapid technological progress.
 His reign also saw the gradual decline of the Union of Sweden and Norway, which culminated in its dissolution in 1905.
 In 1905, the throne of Norway was transferred to his grandnephew Prince Carl of Denmark under the regnal name Haakon VII.
 When Oscar died in 1907, he was succeeded in Sweden by his eldest son, Gustaf V.

-Oscar II is the paternal great-great-grandfather of King Carl XVI Gustaf of Sweden.
-Queen Margrethe II of Denmark is his descendant through his son Gustaf V. King Harald V of Norway; King Philippe of the Belgians; and Henri, Grand Duke of Luxembourg are also descendants of Oscar II, all through his third son Prince Carl, Duke of Västergötland.

 Early life

-Oscar Fredrik was born in Stockholm on 21 January 1829, the third of four sons of Crown Prince Oscar and Josephine of Leuchtenberg.
+Oscar Fredrik was born at the Royal Palace in Stockholm on 21 January 1829, the third of four sons of Crown Prince Oscar and Josephine of Leuchtenberg.
 Upon his birth, he was created Duke of Östergötland.
-During his childhood he was placed in the care of the royal governess, Countess Christina Ulrika Taube.
+At birth, he was fourth in the succession to the Swedish throne after his father and older brothers, but as a younger son had no immediate prospect of inheriting the throne.
+During his childhood, he was placed in the care of the royal governess, Countess Christina Ulrika Taube.